Living with climate change in the margins, A story of shifting sense of self,

 Understanding Slow-Onset Climate Change

 Different forms of CC may be categorised into rapid-onset and slow-onset based on temporality and clarity in their beginning and end.
 Rapid-onset climate change events like floods, cyclones, heatwaves, landslides, etc. are compressed over a short duration – hours, days, sometimes weeks.
+Take note: the impact of rapid-onset events may last longer, but the event itself is condensed in this short time frame.
 On the other hand, slow-onset climate change processes like increasing mean temperatures, changing precipitation patterns, sea level rise, desertification, biodiversity loss, ocean acidification etc. take place over a long period of time – years, decades, even centuries.
+While there is no formal definition for slow-onset, nor an exhaustive list of phenomena that fall under this category, there is scholarship around the differences in these two categories, how they act differently and how slow-onset climate change receives considerably lesser attention than rapid-onset climate change in both scholarship and popular discourse (UNFCCC, 2012; Siegele, 2012; van der Geest & van den Berg, 2021; Schafer et al, 2021; Schafer et al, 2023; UNDRR, 2024).

 Ontological Shifts in the Margins

 Not only are the effects of slow-onset climate change complex, but they also act over a longer duration of time, altering everyday experience.
 This is especially of note in contexts with existing vulnerabilities and marginalisation.
-Living for a long time with slow-onset processes results in ontological shifts like normalising crises, defuturing, which alter understanding of one's own capacities, self-worth and agency.
+Living for a long time with slow-onset processes results in ontological shifts like normalising crises, defuturing, which alter understanding of one's own capacities, self-worth and agency to navigate life in the margins (Tlostanova, 2023; Sohane, 2024).
+These ontological shifts in turn lead to political shifts like deepening inequalities, reduced capacity in margins to mobilise, diminished agency, and certain trade-offs in basic aspects of everyday life that no one should have to make.

 Climate change landscape in Patna